| | | | | | |

 These kebabs are suitable for vegans and people with dairy and nut intolerances.
 It was important to me to make these kebabs not only meat-free but also dairy-free – so that as many people as possible can enjoy them!

-The raita I served them with is not vegan or diary-free but can be adapted to be so by using coconut yoghurt instead of dairy yoghurt.
-Alternatively you can use other vegan-friendly chutneys such as coriander chutney, mint chutney, mango chutney, and hot chilli sauce or sweet chilli sauce instead.
+The raita I served them with is not vegan or dairy-free but can be adapted to be so by using coconut yoghurt instead of dairy yoghurt.
+Alternatively, you can use other vegan-friendly chutneys such as coriander chutney, mint chutney, mango chutney, and hot chilli sauce or sweet chilli sauce instead.

 Let’s talk about Soy Chunks …

 Soy chunks are a miracle ingredient!
 They are extremely popular in India with vegetarians and omnivores alike, and are often called ‘Meal Maker’ for how filling and divinely tasting they are – quite literally making any meal!
-They are made from soy-flour, and when bought will be very rough and dry to the touch.
-Before you cook with them you have to re-hydrate the chunks by soaking, at which point they will become soft and spongy – perfect for soaking up all the flavours of your recipe!
+They are made from soy flour, and when bought will be very rough and dry to the touch.
+Before you cook with them you have to rehydrate the chunks by soaking them, at which point they will become soft and spongy – perfect for soaking up all the flavours of your recipe!
 They have a distinctive meaty taste and are perfect when used in this kebab recipe.

 Not only do they taste delicious, but they are also extremely affordable.
-From a good Indian grocery store a large bag of soy chunks will only set you back less than £1 – and you can make so many meals from that one bag.
-If you don’t have access to an Indian grocery store they are also available on amazon for a slightly more expensive but none-the-less very reasonable price here (Please note that as an Amazon affiliate, I recieve a small commission from every purchase made through this link, at no extra cost to the buyer) The soy chunks last for absolutely ages so they are a great pantry staple to have when you’ve run out of fresh vegetables or want a quick and easy protein solution.
+From a good Indian grocery store, a large bag of soy chunks will only set you back less than £1 – and you can make so many meals from that one bag.
+If you don’t have access to an Indian grocery store they are also available on Amazon for a slightly more expensive but none-the-less very reasonable price here (Please note that as an Amazon affiliate, I receive a small commission from every purchase made through this link, at no extra cost to the buyer) The soy chunks last for absolute ages so they are a great pantry staple to have when you’ve run out of fresh vegetables or want a quick and easy protein solution.

 They are also extremely nutritious and an amazing source of protein.
 Consequently, each kebab has over 8g of protein, which is amazing!
 They are very low in undesirable fats and sugars, whilst offering necessary fibre, iron and calcium.